Synchronization of strongly connected partial DFAs and prefix codes: Introduction

-\textbf{1.6 Our contribution and organization of the paper} We prove a number of results for strongly connected partial DFAs connected with the \v{C}ern\'{y} conjecture and its generalizations.
-Where possible, we look up for methods that allow relating the partial case with the complete case, instead of directly reproving known results in this more general setting.
+We prove a number of results for strongly connected partial DFAs connected with the \v{C}ern\'{y} conjecture and its generalizations.
+Where possible, we suggest methods that allow to relate the partial case with the complete case, instead of directly reproving known results in this more general setting.
 In this way, we do not have to go into the existing proofs, and future findings concerning the complete case should be often immediately transferable to the partial case.

 We start from basic properties and introduce more advanced techniques along with their applications.
 First, we investigate the rank conjecture, which is a generalization of the \v{C}ern\'{y} conjecture from the case of synchronizing automata to the case of all automata.
-We show that the rank conjecture for complete DFAs implies it also for partial DFAs (Theorem~\ref{thm:rank_conjecture_transfer}).
-For this, we introduce our first basic tool called \emph{fixing automaton}, which is a complete automaton obtained from a partial one and sharing some properties.
-Our result shows a general way for transferring upper bounds from the case of complete DFAs to partial DFAs, e.g., we immediately get that the rank conjecture holds for partial Eulerian automata (Corollary \ref{cor:eulerian}).
+We show that the rank conjecture for complete DFAs implies an analogous statement for partial DFAs (\Cref{thm:rank_conjecture_transfer}).
+For this, we introduce our first basic tool called a \emph{fixing automaton}, which is a complete DFA obtained from a partial one and sharing some of its properties.
+Our result shows a general way for transferring upper bounds from the case of complete DFAs to partial DFAs, e.g., we immediately get that the rank conjecture holds true for partial Eulerian automata (\Cref{cor:eulerian}).

 To connect the \v{C}ern\'{y} conjecture for the cases of complete and partial DFAs, we need more involved techniques, since the construction developed for the rank conjecture does not preserve the property of being synchronizing.
 We introduce a \emph{collecting automaton}, which extends the concept of the fixing automaton.
-We use it to show that all upper bounds on the length of the shortest reset words, up to a subquadratic additive component, are equivalent for partial and complete DFAs (Theorem~\ref{thm:cerny_transfer}).
-We also use it to prove that the problems of determining synchronizability and finding a reset word of a strongly connected partial DFA can be effectively reduced to the same problem for a complete DFA (Section~\ref{sec:alg_issues}).
+We use it to show that all upper bounds on the length of the shortest reset words, up to a subquadratic additive component (linear in the case of the \v{C}ern\'{y} bound), are equivalent for partial and complete DFAs (\Cref{thm:cerny_transfer}).
+We also use it to prove that the problems of deciding synchronizability and finding a reset word of a strongly connected partial DFA can be effectively reduced to the same problems for a complete DFA (\Cref{sec:alg_issues}).
 This also means that possible improvements of the complexity of the best-known algorithms for these problems for complete DFAs should directly apply to partial DFAs.